 Did you Know?
 Like other salts, it can melt ice.
 But, it is slower and costlier than other salts.

 Magnesium and Sulfur are two key elements in Epsom Salt, that help your plants.
 These minerals play an important role in your plant’s health and growth.
 Epsom salt is highly soluble, making it easy to be absorbed by plant roots and leaves.

 Magnesium is sometimes absent or scarce in garden soil.
 It is very important for seed germination and the production of chlorophyll.
 Magnesium helps to strengthen cell walls, aiding in the formation of fruit and seeds.
 It also improves your plants’ ability to take up other important chemicals, like nitrogen, phosphorous, and sulfur.

 Sulfur is essential to the inner working of plants.

 There… aren’t you happy that you know!?

-Epsom Salt is a natural deterrence for some garden pests.
+Epsom Salt is a natural deterrence for some garden pests, too.

-You can use Epsom Salt on all of your plants.
+You can use this fertilizer on all of your plants.

-Be careful with foliar feeding, Epsom Salt can scorch leaves.
-Avoid foliar
+Be careful with foliar feeding.
+Epsom Salt can scorch leaves.
+Avoid foliar feeding of roses.

 For other plants use 1 Tablespoon in a gallon of water.